CHAPTER Rev 300 BUSINESS PROFITS TAX

 Rev 303.02 Qualified Research Contributions.

-(a) For purposes of RSA 77-A:4, XII(a), the business organization shall add back to its gross business profits the federally deducted amount attributable to the specifically contributed items which meet all requirements of qualified research contributions defined in RSA 77-A:1, X.
+(a) For purposes of RSA 77-A:4, XII(a), the business organization shall add back to its gross business profits the federally deducted amount attributable to the specifically contributed items which meet all requirements of qualified research contributions set forth in RSA 77-A:1, X.

 (b) Each business organization taking a qualified research contribution under RSA 77-A:4, XII shall attach a document to its business profits tax return containing the following information: